afrittella/back-project/README.md

 *User model*

 A default *User* model is provided with the package.
 It has all the features to make Back Project works well.
-If you would like to use your custom model, simply extends:
+If you would like to use your custom model, simply extend:
 ```php
 Afrittella\BackProject\Models\Auth\User;
 ```